-My brewing story begins after a department store wine kit was hauled off by the trashmen.
-Yes, a wine kit started my passion with brewing beer, and in time my business?
-The reason I trashed the kit was due to my lack of knowledge in the process of making wine and more frighteningly the cleaning and sanitizing of the equipment.
-The instructions stressed on being sanitized, but my lack of knowledge on what it meant to be sanitized, and the concern that I may get someone sick caused me to drop kick the kit into the waste can.
+My brewing story began after a department store wine kit was hauled off by the trashmen.
+Yes, a wine kit started my passion with brewing beer, and in time my business.
+I trashed the kit because I lacked knowledge in the process of wine-making, and more frighteningly, in how to clean and sanitize the equipment.
+The instructions emphasized sanitization, but the concern that I may get someone sick caused me to drop kick the kit into the waste can.

 I then read a magazine article about home brewing.
 Who doesn’t like beer, right?
-This article made it clear that cleanliness is a very important part of the process, but as I read I realized I was overthinking it.
-I began to understand that all of debris needs to be removed from your brewing equipment, and then a sanitizer is added to the cleaned equipment, and you are ready for your next brew day.
+This article made it clear that cleanliness is a very important part of the process, but as I read, I realized that I was overthinking it.
+I began to understand that all of debris needs to be removed from the brewing equipment, and then a sanitizer is added to the equipment to kill most of the bacteria, so that your pitched yeast has no competition when it infects your bitter wort.
 Simple!
 I am a simple guy, and I figured that I can do that.

-After a year of making my own recipes my wife and I were seated at a local watering hole (the Wednesday before Thanksgiving).
-She said, “Why don’t you start a brewery?”.
+After a year of making my own recipes my wife and I were seated at a local watering hole for lunch (the Wednesday before Thanksgiving).
+She said, “Why don’t you start a brewery?”
 To be honest it was in the back of my head, but I figured that thought would never become a conversion with my wife.
-So, I agreed with her, as a good husband would.
-Although at the time neither of us really understood what we were getting ourselves into.
+So, I agreed with her, as a good husband would do.
+Although, at the time, neither of us really understood what we were getting ourselves into.

-I started reading from a website devoted to brewing.
-With this knowledge, I began brewing beers around ingredients I knew a little brewery could get without to much hassle.
+I started reading from a website devoted to the entire brewing process.
+With this knowledge, I began brewing beers around ingredients I knew a little brewery could access without to much hassle.
 Through this site I also learned of a movie made in the mid 90’s called ‘Frankenbrew’.
-This video showed me that one guy with some determination, out of the box thinking, and hard work could start a brewery without investors and bank loans.
-I then followed the movie’s suggestions on what to buy from used dairy equipment market.
-This offset the price of starting a new brewery by a ton, since I had already priced out a real brewery’s equipment before seeing the movie.
-I knew I could never come with a million or so dollars myself, and I wanted this brewery to be mine.
+This video showed me that one guy with some determination, out of the box thinking, and hard work could start a brewery without investors, a bank loan, or a truck load of cash.
+I then followed the movie’s suggestions on what to buy from the used dairy equipment market.
+This offset the price of starting a new brewery significantly, since I had already priced out a real brewery’s equipment prior to seeing the movie.
+I knew I could never come up with a million or so dollars myself, and I wanted this brewery to be mine.
 Yes, you read that correctly!
 I am the only owner, investor, employee, brewer, boss, maintenance guy, and janitor.
-I did it all with help from some wonderful family members and great friends from time to time.
-Although, I only have me to answer to.
+I did it all with help from some wonderful family members and great friends when they had time to help.
+It is a wonderful feeling to know I only have me to answer to.

 Years later, I had the stainless steel equipment needed.
-I found a space 3 blocks from my home.
-By this time I realized that I needed a real brew kettle.
-Having well over 200 gallons of boiling wort would be very dangerous in anything less than a proven kettle.
+I found a space three blocks from my home.
+By this time, I realized that I needed a real brew kettle.
+Having well over 200 gallons of boiling wort would be very dangerous in anything less than a proven kettle, so I ordered and purchased a 10 bbl Bennett Forgeworks brew kettle.
 I then started getting the paperwork inked with both the Federal and State government agencies.
 Approvals took a lifetime, okay about 6 months (a lifetime for a guy with barely any budget).